ReactVision/viro/README.md

 # [Installing](readmes/INSTALL.md)

 If you are integrating Viro React into an existing project, have a look at our [Installation instructions](readmes/INSTALL.md).
-Please note that this does _not_ work with Expo.
+Please note that this does _not_ work with Expo Managed Workflows.
 Sorry!

 If you are starting a fresh project with Viro React, consider cloning our [starter kit](https://github.com/ViroCommunity/starter-kit) repo instead.